bixgomez/gicinema/wp-content/plugins/wp-crontrol/readme.md

 3. New cron schedules can be added, giving plugin developers more options when scheduling events<br>![](.wordpress-org/screenshot-3.png)

 ## Changelog ##

+### 1.15.1 ###

+* Confirms the plugin is compatible with PHP 8.2
+* Increases compatibility with other plugins that include very old Composer autoloader implementations

 ### 1.15.0 ###